Anush A. John

 Should a Christian drink alcohol?

-B. Arguments for the use of alcohol
+B. Arguments in favor of the use of alcohol

 1. The Bible only condemns drunkenness.